pmahnke/mahnke-cocktails/recipe_processed/brandy_slush.md

 category: "Brandy"
 youtube: "https://www.youtube.com/watch?v=rQ59lgXm8Ho"
 excerpt: |
-  The Wisconsin Brandy Slush is a midwest classic featuring an icy mix of fruit juice, tea, and brandy.
-This boozy punch is perfect to serve at your next party.<br><br>For a wintery twist, substitute the juice concentrates with cranberry and lime.
+  This is a Wisconsin classic, and is nicknamed "Wisconsin's sangria".
+For a wintery twist, substitute the juice concentrates with cranberry and lime.
 Top with spicy ginger ale.
 Garnish with a sprig of rosemary.
 ---

 ## Recipe